zylon-ai/private-gpt/README.md

 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.

 # Disclaimer
-This is a test project to validate the feasibility of a fully private solution for question answering using LLMs and Vector embeddings.
-It is not production ready, and it is not meant to be used in production.
-The models selection is not optimized for performance, but for privacy; but it is possible to use different models and vectorstores to improve performance.
+This is a test project to validate the feasibility of a fully private solution for question answering using LLMs and vector embeddings.
+It is not production-ready, and it is not meant to be used in production.
+The model selection is not optimized for performance but for privacy, but it is possible to use different models and vector stores to improve performance.